FlohGro-dev/Draftodon/Action Descriptions.md

 ## schedule draft

 This Action will schedule the current draft as prompt to mastodon.
 It will present a prompt where you can set the date and time when it should be published, when you select a date the draft will be sent to mastodon and schedule it for publishing.
-If you want to chack your scheduled posts you can use the "show scheduled posts" Action
+If you want to chack your scheduled posts you can use the "show scheduled posts" Action.

+The Action contains the "Template Tag" `post-visibility`, which allows to specify the visibility of the published post and defaults to `public`.
+If you want to use the Action with different visibilities, just duplicate it, then change the template tag e.g. to `private` and rename the Action for easier identification.

+If you run this the first time, you will need to authenticate Drafts for your account (only need to do this once).

 > After Success Setting: *Archive*